 The Mostra La Rocca in Roccatederighi in Maremma, is one of those things you first come across quite by chance and which transforms an exploration of an already intriguing medieval hill town into something really quite magical.
 And then has you returning the next year to see what Maremma's artists have come-up with this time, and where.

 Because to discover them, you will need to wander up and down Roccatederighi's medieval streets.
 Climb a rock outcrop or two.
 And enter dark rooms down equally dark and dank alleyways :)

-This years show is less geared to families with young children and colourful than last.
-That isn't to say that it isn't worth a visit.
-It is.
-It is just that the structures and sculptures are smaller and there aren't any lizards, spiders and their webs, or metal men that my daughter and my husband and I loved last year.
+Last years show was less geared to families with young children and colourful than the last.
+That isn't to say that it wasn't worth a visit.
+It was.
+It is just that the structures and sculptures were smaller and there weren't any lizards, spiders and their webs, or metal men, that my daughter and husband and I loved the year before.

-But there are still some interesting things for little ones to see...
+But there were still some interesting things for little ones to see...